YuukanOO/shows/README.md

 Shows
 ===

 A tiny gem used as learning material.
+See http://julien.leicher.me/posts/your-first-gem/ .